Wolkberg Wilderness Area

 The Wolkberg Wilderness Area is a protected area in Limpopo Province, South Africa.
 It is located in the Wolkberg (Cloud mountain), a subrange of the Drakensberg approximately 14 km south-east of Haenertsburg and 60 km east of Polokwane.
 The 2127 m high Ysterkroon and the surrounding 22000 ha was proclaimed a Wilderness Area in 1977.

 The office, parking and camping site are located at the Klipdraai forest station.
 The park is traversed by the Mohlapitse River, a tributary of the Olifants River.

-Many birds have found a home in this protected area, among others there are rare bat hawks, as well as black eagles, crowned eagles, hamerkops, pearl-breasted swallows and more.
+Many birds have their habitat in this protected area, including rare bat hawks, black eagles, crowned eagles, hamerkops, and pearl-breasted swallows.